Full CV

 Workshop / sales, Uni Cycles, Canberra, Australia.

-Key attributes: customer service, precision, technical skill, deep product knowledge, mentoring
+Key attributes: customer service, technical competence, mentoring

 2009-2016